 - Appendix 19, appendix 8 and the ID card for children younger than 12 are free.

 - The costs for the electronic ID or resident cards amount to 25 euros per card.

-- Urgent electronic cards (period of receipt: 2 days, receipt after 2 pm) and very urgent (period of receipt: 1 day - receipt after 2 pm) cost 120 and 150 euros respectively.
+- Very urgent electronic cards (period of receipt: 1 day - receipt after 2 pm) cost 150 euros.